journalctl -S '2025-05-30 11:00' --grep 'ELF' mei 30 11:00:25 node5.example.com kernel: [33B blob data] mei 30 11:05:30 node5.example.com kernel: [33B blob data] mei 30 11:10:41 node5.example.com kernel: [33B blob data]

 As you can see, that's much better.

-In the next post, we'll go and see if we need to improve the regular expressions.
+In the next post, we'll see if we can improve the regular expressions.